 - Encourages all locals to:

-- Commit to leadership development of women, people of color, LGBTQ+ members, young workers, members with disabilities, and workers of other nationalities;
+- Commit to leadership development of African Americans, women, LGBTQ+ members, young workers, members with disabilities, and workers of other nationalities;

-- Educate members about UE history and principles;
+- Educate members about UE history and principles using the Them and Us Unionism booklet;

 - Regularly publish local newsletters;